TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 - Don't Create more than 32 Accounts,
 - Don't Use more than 2 Threads,
 - Switch Your VPN Constantly while Using,
-- A List of Working VPNs are Below in FAQ,
+- A List of Working VPN(s) are Below in FAQ,
 - **If You Still Keep Getting IP Banned, Most Likely, the Abandoned Version is "Patched"**.

 # FAQ: **(Abandoned)**